nedbat/coveragepy/doc/cmd.rst

     blah blah ..your program's output.. blah blah

 Your program runs just as if it had been invoked with the Python command line.
-Arguments after your file name are passed to your program in sys.argv.
+Arguments after your file name are passed to your program in ``sys.argv``.

+If you want :ref:`branch coverage <branch>` measurement, use the ``--branch`` flag.
+Otherwise only statement coverage is measured.

 By default, coverage does not measure code installed with the Python interpreter.
 If you want to measure that code as well as your own, add the ``-L`` flag.

 If your coverage results seems to be overlooking code that you know has been executed, try running coverage again with the ``--timid`` flag.
 This uses a simpler but slower trace method.
 Projects that use DecoratorTools, including TurboGears, will need to use ``--timid`` to get correct results.
 This option can also be enabled by setting the environment variable COVERAGE_OPTIONS to ``--timid``.